 Part of JAPRI’s unique approach was in its emphasis on business mentoring and coaching as follow-on activities after the initial training had taken place.
 Business mentoring was delivered by successful business owners who inspired participants by sharing their experience, tips, and tricks in their trades.
 Business coaching was delivered by certified coaches who had completed JAPRI’s Training of Coaches.
 Coaches helped participants set targets for their businesses and find ways to address challenges.
 Business mentoring and coaching accelerated and directly contributed to the creation and improvement of businesses, as they helped raise participants’ confidence and created an enabling environment for entrepreneurs within the broader community ecosystem.

 As of the conclusion of the program, local stakeholders across Java continue to implement elements of the JAPRI model in their communities.
 On the national level, the Indonesian Ministry of Education, Culture, Research, and Technology is now hosting the JAPRI Entrepreneurship Training module on its online learning platform.
 IIE and its partners are also looking to adapt and replicate the model in new contexts in Indonesia and around the world.

-Learn more about JAPRI and other USAID workforce development programs at IIE.
+Contact us to learn more about JAPRI and other USAID programs at IIE.